yuvalmGS/gigaspaces-wiki-jekyll/xap100net/the-gigaspace-interface.markdown

 </hibernate-configuration>
 {% endhighlight %}

 The above example configures both a custom JDBC `DataSource` and a NHibernate `SessionFactory` to define and use the GigaSpaces built-in `NHibernateSpaceDataSource`.
-The GigaSpaces data source is then injected into the space construction and causes the space to use it.
+The GigaSpaces data source is then injected into the Space construction and causes the Space to use it.

 {%comment%}